antronerds/r2-tutorials/docs/Differential_Expression.md

 [**Figure 5: Graph type enables you to choose from various graph types to visualize the data.**](_static/images/FindDiff/DifferentialExpression_Alternative_graph_types.png)

-To get a sense of the deeper understanding you can get of your data by changing graph type setting, lets try the _YY plot with annotations_.
-This plot provides a raw overview of gene expression per sample along with the corresponding annotation values in a single view.
+To get a sense of the ease of this graph type setting and the different perspective of your data that it can offer you when you play around with it, lets try the _YY with annotations_.
+The _YY with annotations_ plot provides a raw overview of gene expression per sample along with the corresponding annotation values in a single view.
 The samples will be grouped by the same track, **alive (2 cat)**, and ordered on their gene expression values.
-1. Click on the gear icon upperleft from the violin plot.
+1. Click on the gear icon upperleft from the violin plot if the plot options menu is not open yet.
-2. Adapt the selection in the dropdown box *Graph type* to the option **YY with annotation**
+2. Check that you are in the General tab of the menu and adapt the selection in the dropdown box *Graph type* to the option **YY with annotation**.
 3. The setting _Extra Graph Option_ is set to **Track and Gene Sort**, which causes the samples within their respective groups to be ordered in increasing value of MYCN expression.
-4. Lastly, for _Color mode_ we chose **Defined Color**, and with the _color picker_ next to it, we chose our desired color of modest blue**.
+4. Lastly, for _Color mode_ we chose **Defined Color**, and with the _color picker_ next to it, we chose our desired color of a blue-grey.
+Note that you do have the option to click on **Other**, which allows you to pick a color from a gradient color wheel and also to use the color picker **.

 ![](_static/images/FindDiff/DifferentialExpression_YY_annoation.png "Figure 6: Adapt the Graph type to _YY with annotation_ to view MYCN expressions plus annotation underneath")